-- a.
+a.
 Name change.
-The Board records shall reflect a name change that has been appropriately reported.
-When a licensee's name changes, a duplicate license will not be required in the new name.
-If the licensee wishes a copy of the license with the new name, the licensee shall pay the requisite fee. - b.
-Change of employment or address.
-All pharmacists and interns shall notify the Board in writing within 30 days of any change of location of employment or change of address. - c.
+A licensee shall report a name change and provide appropriate supporting documentation within 30 days of such change.
+If the licensee wishes to obtain a new wall license with the new name, the licensee shall pay the requisite fee.

+- b.
+Change of residential and electronic mail address.
+All pharmacists and interns shall notify the Board in writing within 30 days of any change of residential or electronic mail address. - c.
 Change of manager.
 A pharmacist shall immediately notify the Board in writing of the date he ceases to be the pharmacist manager of a prescription drug outlet. - 4.06.00 Identification of Licensee.
-A pharmacist shall at all times while on duty wear a badge which is visible to the patient and which shall state at least the title Pharmacist and license number.
-Interns shall wear a badge labeled intern pharmacist.
+A pharmacist, pharmacy intern, pharmacy technician, pharmacy clerk, store manager, or assistant store manager shall at all times while on duty within a prescription drug outlet wear a badge which is visible to the patient and which shall state at least the title accurately reflecting a person's role in the outlet such as Pharmacist, Pharmacy Intern, Pharmacy Technician, Pharmacy Clerk, Store Manager, or Assistant Store Manager.